 Leadership is a privilege, and we all must earn the right to lead and inspire others day to day.
 There are no shortcuts to being an effective leader.
-The path is often tough, the lessons are challenging, but the journey is necessary.
+The path is often arduous, the lessons are challenging, but the journey is necessary.

-Like any positional title, my title of Commander really meant very little.
+Like any positional title, my title of Commander meant very little.
 I had to earn the right to lead those Marines.
 There was no shortcut to gaining their trust.
 If I wanted them to follow me into combat, I had to become someone worth following – and the same goes for you.

-Through many difficult lessons along the journey, it became evident that every day is test day – leaders have to show up prepared every single day and with their team’s best interest at heart.
+Through many difficult lessons along the journey, it became evident that every day is test day – leaders have to show up prepared every day and with their team’s best interest at heart.
 There are no days off.
 Along the way, I picked up a few simple steps that serve as a foundation to become someone worth following.

 FILL YOUR CUP